ishowportugal/RGBParrot/README.md

 ## Installing

 Download the executable from [this repo](https://github.com/AmiyazGitHubLab/RGBParrot/blob/main/RGBParrot.exe).
-Only windows executable available rn because I cant figure out how to use the go compiler on linux.
+Only windows executable available rn because I cant figure out how to use the GO compiler on linux.

 ### Quitting